 Oversight Review Board

 The Board is an independent professional committee that meets on a regular basis and as needed to review allegations of clergy sexual misconduct with minors for appropriate response and reporting.
-The Board is in place to insure that in dealing with such reports, the diocese will:
+The Board is in place to ensure that in dealing with such reports, the diocese will:

 - Make every effort to act in a way that protects people from being harmed, including relieving an accused priest or deacon from ministerial duties when warranted by substantiated facts and/or risk of harm:

 - Comply with all applicable civil reporting mandates governing sexual abuse;

 - Offer victims and their families assistance in obtaining psychological counseling and spiritual direction (coordinated by the Assistance Ministry Coordinator); and

 - Deal as openly as possible with members of the parish community while respecting the privacy of the individuals involved and in accordance with Church law governing such situations.

 All allegations related to clergy sexual misconduct with minors will be investigated by ORB and a recommendation will be made to the Bishop of Orange upon completion of its investigation.

 Judge Brenner received his Business Administration degree as well as his law degree from UCLA.
 Admitted to the California Bar and the US District Central District of California, Judge Brenner is a retired Superior Court Judge.
 Currently, Judge Brenner is working part-time as an Assigned Judge in the Orange County Superior Court.
 Judge Brenner has been the recipient of numerous “Judge of the Year” awards, including St. Thomas More Society in 2005.
 Judge Brenner also serves as Chairman of the Board for the St. Michael’s Abbey Foundation and is a member of the Equestrian Order of Holy Sepulcher.
 Judge Brenner attends St. John Vianney Church.